 On 22 March 1933, only a couple of months after Adolf Hitler was appointed German Chancellor, the first concentration camp of the Nazi regime was established in the town of Dachau about 10 miles northwest of Munich.

 The Nazis used a system of arbitrary persecution, arrest and concentration camps to intimidate the population and discourage political opposition.
 Dachau was originally intended as a camp for political prisoners such as communists, trade unionists and other political opponents of the Nazis.
 This was soon extended to include Jehovah’s Witnesses, Roma and Sinti people (known as gypsies), gay men, and people the Nazis considered ‘asocial’ (such as beggars, alcoholics and certain kinds of criminal).
 Built by prisoner labour, the camp became the model for all Nazi concentration camps.
-Dachau did not initially house many Jewish prisoners, however after Kristallnacht an increasing number of Jews were imprisoned, with 10,000 men held captive there.
+Dachau did not initially house many Jewish prisoners, however after the November Pogrom (Kristallnacht) an increasing number of Jews were imprisoned, with 10,000 men held captive there.

 Though concentration camps were not specifically set up to kill their inmates, the harsh conditions and cruel treatment resulted in large numbers of prisoners dying, with many being arbitrarily murdered by camp guards.
 Humiliation and harassment were intended to destroy the spirit of the people held in the camp.